KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 ## Chapter 7

-Van's Prius pulled silently into his driveway and shut down.
-He got slowly got out and shuffled to his front door.
+The white Prius pulled silently into the driveway and shut down.
+Van  slowly got out and shuffled to his front door.
 He was still pretty bummed about losing the game and the beers he had consumed at the Ram had left him a little light headed.
 He unlocked his front door to go inside.
 An unusual, rustling in the trees off to his left made him look that way.
 But he didn't see anything odd and quickly went inside and locked the door.
 Walking through his condo he set his briefcase down on the table and stood looking out the back sliding glass doors that offered a view of the slow moving Boise river.
 He waited patiently for a riverside unit and now absolutely loved living literally on the Green Belt trail, riverside.
 If he opened his windows at night, he could even hear the river when it was fast moving in the Spring.

-Something that sounded like a vicious cat fight was going on in the thicket across the bike and joging trail.
+Something that sounded like a vicious cat fight was going on in the thicket across the bike and jogging trail.
 There were frequently wild animals passing through along the river on the public sidewalk.
 He wondered if it were just domestic cats tangling.
 He undid the block of wood that blocked his door from sliding, unlocked it, slid aside the glass and screen doors and stepped out onto his wooden porch.
 Peering into the dim moonlight, he couldn't see anything and the noise he made coming outside was not enough to stop the fight.

 He twisted on the tiny pocket light from his key chain and walked across the dimly lit jogging trail.
 The sound seemed to get louder as he approached and he started thinking maybe he shouldn't try and break it up.
 But he had to try, he was too much of an animal lover to let nature run it's course.